MegaManSec/GixyNG/docs/en/variables-dropins.md

 # Custom Variables & Drop-ins

 `gixy` tries to resolve variables as it analyzes your NGINX config.
-When it sees a variable it does not recognize, it will warn -- not because your config is wrong, but because the scanner cannot safely tell what might flow into that value.
+When it sees a variable it does not recognize, it will warn; not because your config is wrong, but because the scanner cannot safely tell what might flow into that value.

 This comes up a lot with third-party modules and bespoke setups (for example variables like `$brotli_ratio`), or when your organization injects variables through templates.